-Certain medications have side effects that can cause a feeling of dizziness or lighheadedness, while others can cause vertigo – sometimes permanately.
+Certain medications have side effects that can cause a feeling of dizziness or light-headedness, while others can cause vertigo – sometimes permanently.
 We recommend speaking with one of our specialists about any medications you’re currently taking if you’re experiencing similar symptoms.

 Low blood pressure is a common cause of dizziness.
 When your blood pressure drops, not enough oxygen is reaching your brain and leads to feelings of dizziness and lightheadedness.
-Having low blood pressure could be caused by a number of health-related issue, and should taken very seriously.
+Having low blood pressure could be caused by a number of a health-related issues, and should be taken very seriously.

 Meniere’s disease is an inner-ear disorder that usually affects only one of your ears.
 It typically affects your balance and can cause episodes of dizziness, though can also affect your overall hearing.
 While usually found in adults between the ages of 40 and 60, it can develop at any age.

 Benign paroxysmal positional vertigo, or simply BPPV, is a common cause of dizziness and specifically vertigo.
 Other symptoms include nausea and unsteadiness.
 The specialists at Baker ENT can diagnosis and treat your symptoms, which typically start to go away within a couple of days.